• Skip to main content

 What is the 20-digit identification number for our licensed establishment?

-Each 20-digit number can be found on communications sent from the Board along with the application ID (i.e., D901, C901, etc.).
+Each 20-digit license number can be found on communications sent from the Board along with the Cannabis Establishment (CE) ID (i.e., D901, C901, etc.).
+The 20-digit number also appears on the final or renewed license.

 Can renewal forms be faxed or emailed?